dictadata/pdf-data-parser/README.md

 parser3 = new PdfDataParser({ url: "./data/pdf/CongJul22.pdf", heading: "US Representative District 4", cells: 12 })
 house3 = await parser.parse();
 ```

+### PDF from a Report Generator

+The /test/data/pdf fold contains a PDF that was created by a report generator, state_voter_registration_jan2024.pdf.
+This PDF content does not contain Marked content and cell positioning is totally by X,Y coordinates.
+Also, it contains subheadings in tables and some missing cell values.
+The test/testRepeatCells and test/testRepeatHeading files contain examples of parsing this type of PDF document.

 ## Notes